nosoop/hugo-tf2-motd/README.md

 ### Styling

-Standard unit of measurement for font sizes is `vmin` (integer percentage representing the minimum of either viewport width or viewport height), allowing text to scale appropriately with window size.
+Preferred unit of measurement for font sizes is `vmin` (integer percentage representing the minimum of either viewport width or viewport height), allowing text to scale appropriately with window size.